All Episodes

 The regime said that'll kill us.

-If people get notices two weeks before they go vote in the midterms that uh their plans canceled again, so they just are going to extend it three years, even beyond the 2016 elections.
+If people get notices two weeks before they go vote in the midterms that their plans canceled again, so they just are going to extend it three years, even beyond the 2016 elections.

-This is a piece by Dan Balls and Scott Clement.
+From the Washington Post again today, this is a piece by Dan Balls and Scott Clement.

 And they've got a poll they're reporting on here.

-It's a Washington Post ABC news poll.
+It's a Washington Post-ABC news poll.

 And they are frustrated, these two guys, because headline says it all.